HaxeFlixel/flixel-ui/README.md

 Note that you can create a vertical stack of 9-slice assets, or regular statically-sized assets, the system can use either one.

 ###5.
-Check box (FlxCheckBox)
+Check box (FlxUICheckBox)
 **\<checkbox>**

-A Check Box is a FlxGroup which contains three objects: a "box" image, a "check" image, and a label.
+A Check Box is a FlxUIGroup which contains three objects: a "box" image, a "check" image, and a label.

 Attributes:
 * x/y, use_def, group